Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Model Predictive Control for Loco-manipulation

 \subsubsection{Modeling interaction with a manipulated object}

 In the context of loco-manipulation MPC for humanoid robotics, modeling strategies for manipulated objects represent a crucial aspect and an area of ongoing research, alongside contact planning.
 An object can be a free-floating body (\textit{e.g.} a box), a fixed-base articulated mechanism (\textit{e.g.} a door or drawer), or actuated joints (\textit{e.g.} another robot)~\cite{Otani2017Retarget}, as shown in Fig.~\ref{fig:robot_loco_manip} (c-g).
 Unlike interactions with a static environment, the contact force exerted by an object depends not only on the robot's joint torque but also on the object's mass and inertia.
 As a result, interacting with objects in loco-manipulation tasks introduces significant complexity.
 Planning such tasks typically requires accurate knowledge of the object's state and physical properties, especially when handling heavy, irregular, or dynamically moving objects.
+As a result, loco-manipulation tasks become significantly more complex, often requiring precise knowledge of an object's state and physical properties—especially when dealing with heavy, irregular, or dynamic objects.

-To overcome the challenge of unknown object states and properties, adaptive control schemes and online estimation techniques have been proposed to improve robustness, compensating for dynamic effects and varying external loads.
-For instance,~\cite{Harada_HPR_Table_TMECH} compensate for the dynamic effects of an object as residual dynamics, thereby avoiding the need for extensive predefined object parameters.~\cite{foster2024physically} estimate the robot's reflected inertia online to compensate for constantly changing external loads.~\cite{object_mass_estimation_iros2010} estimate the object's mass to select the optimal whole-body manipulation strategy for bulky objects.
-In addition, to address object state feedback, wide-angle camera dense tracking is proposed to aid in tracking large objects~\cite{chappellet2023humanoid}.
-However, application to MPC-based approaches poses additional challenges in terms of prediction of compensation for the object dynamics in the preview horizons, prediction of object motion evolution, and increased density of the online computation load due to such integrations.~\cite{Bang2024VariableIM} makes the initial step toward estimating and simplifying the evolution of centroidal momentum through supervised learning to maintain a convex CD-based MPC formulation in humanoid locomotion.
+To address unknown object states and properties, adaptive control and online estimation techniques have been proposed to enhance robustness against dynamic effects and external loads.
+For example, \cite{Harada_HPR_Table_TMECH} compensates for residual dynamics without requiring predefined object parameters, while \cite{foster2024physically} estimates reflected inertia to handle changing loads. \citet{object_mass_estimation_iros2010} estimates object mass to optimize manipulation strategies for bulky items. \citet{chappellet2023humanoid} leverages wide-angle camera tracking to aid in large object handling.
+However, integrating these methods with MPC-based approaches introduces challenges, such as predicting object dynamics over preview horizons and managing increased computational load. \citet{Bang2024VariableIM} takes a step toward simplifying centroidal momentum evolution through supervised learning, preserving a convex CD-based MPC formulation for humanoid locomotion.

 Given the diversity of tasks, creating a unified model for the robot-object system is essential.
 We introduce two common approaches to incorporate object dynamics into the MPC-based planning process~\cite{audren2014iros}.